yxuco/fabric-operation/service/README.md

 ```

 ## Start Fabric network using Kubernetes
-Follow the instructions in [README.md](../README.md) to bootstrap and start a sample Fabric network using Kubernetes, i.e.,
+Before starting the gateway service, you can follow the instructions in [README.md](../README.md) to bootstrap and start a sample Fabric network using Kubernetes, i.e.,
 ```
 cd ../ca
 ./ca-server.sh start